An infographic on the life of a cask, from wine to whiskey. Find out where casks start their life and see how Scotch is dependent on Sherry.

 Cask Facts

-- Used wine barrels are in high demand for Scotch and whisky production.
+- Used wine barrels are in high demand for Scotch and whiskey production.

-- Distilleries prefer Oloroso Sherry casks and other dessert wine casks such as Port and Sauternes for aging whisky.
+- Distilleries prefer Oloroso Sherry casks and other dessert wine casks such as Port and Sauternes for aging whiskey.

 - Sherry producers use larger casks called Hogheads (250 L) and Butts (500 L).